 VERTICAL

-The area around Sloterdijk Station in Amsterdam-West is being transformed fast from an area with a mono-culture to a mixed residential and business district with a lot of different facilities.
-The project VERTICAL is the first step of this transformation.
+The area of Sloterdijk Station in Amsterdam-West is being transformed from a mono functional office area into a mixed residential and business district with multi-functional facilities.
+VERTICAL is the first pioneering step of this transformation.

 VERTICAL offers homes that are unique for Amsterdam; from apartments and maisonettes, to large garden lofts and city homes.
-Here you can choose from four different types of homes, in six different sizes.
-From S to XXXL.
+The ensemble comes with four different types of homes, in six different sizes, ranging from S to XXXL.

 Wasting water is a lost opportunity.
 Hot water used in the home for baths, showers and the washing machine is recycled as a source of heat.
-A green roof and plantation will be been laid, underneath which there will be extra buffer capacity for rainwater.
+A green roof and plantation has been been laid, underneath which there will be extra buffer capacity for rainwater.
 Rainwater is also carried down more slowly to the ground through the green facades.

 Project info: